Free Mississippi Car Bill of Sale Forms | Word, PDF

 • How much the vehicle was sold for

-• Whether the vehicle is a gift and if so, the seller’s relationship to the buyer
+• Whether the vehicle is a gift and, if so, the seller’s relationship with the buyer

 • The signature of both the seller and the buyer

 A copy should be made for the seller’s records and the original should be given to the buyer.
-The buyer can then make a copy of the bill of sale to be used in the registration process of the vehicle.
+The buyer can then make a copy of the bill of sale to be used in the registration process.

 How To Register a Vehicle in Mississippi

-In Mississippi, new vehicle owners have 7 days from the date of purchase to register the vehicle.
-If the vehicle was purchased outside of the county you live in, you have 9 days from the date of purchase.
+In Mississippi, new vehicle owners have 7 days from the date of purchase to register it.
+If it was purchased outside of the county you live in, you have 9 days from the date of purchase.
 New registrations must be done in person at your local County Tax Collector’s office.

 There are also over 30 counties that have their own website for online renewal, which can be found on the Department of Revenue’s website.
 Counties that are not listed do not currently have an online service, which means you will need to visit their office in person.

 If you are late with registering your vehicle, you will be charged a penalty.
-You have a 15 day grace period from the date that your registration expired.
-On day 16 of an overdue renewal, you are charged at 5% for the coming 15 days, and then an additional 5% for every 30 day period it remains late.
+You have a 15-day grace period from the date that your registration expires.
+On day 16 of an overdue renewal, you are charged 5% for the coming 15 days, and then an additional 5% for every 30-day period it remains late.
 The maximum penalty that can be charged is 25%, in which, at this point, you won’t be eligible for a Legislative Tag Credit.

 Documents For Registering a Vehicle in Mississippi